yufanana/ComputerVision02504/cv_notes.md

 Panoramas

 - When the camera rotates without translation, there are no perspective deformations
-- Assume the world is flat $\rarr$ equivalent to look at a flad 2D world image
+- Assume the world is flat $\rarr$ equivalent to look at a flat 2D world image

-Measuring the error of a match: determine if a pair of points are inliners with respect to a homography.
+Measuring the error of a match: determine if a pair of points are inliers with respect to a homography.

 $$
 \tilde{q_1} = q_1 + \epsilon_1, \tilde{q_2} = q_2 + \epsilon_2 \\